ibrahimcesar/middy-idempotent/README.md

 );
 ```

 Just place in your code, as soon as possible, passing the Redis client constructor with your `rediss://` url.
-See `backend` for an example of application with infrastructure provisioned in AWS CDK.
+See `demo` for an example of application with infrastructure provisioned in AWS CDK.

 ### TODO
 - [] Add more storages (DynamoDB, etc)